Lucy-de-Rojas/laceys/README.md

 <h2>Recommendation:</h2>
 <i>
-Lucy worked with our business to help redesign and relaunch our website.
+Lucy worked with our business in years 2014-2016 to help redesign and relaunch our website.
 I found her very professional, and understanding of our requirements.
 She was easy to work with and we were happy with the outcome of the project.

 </i>